-In what follows I will do this for a few simple field theories, of central importance in particle physics and condensed matter physics.
-One thing I will not do here, but is done later.
-So here we will simply look at self-interesting fields, by way a gentle introduction.
-We will also ignore any order parameter condensation.
+In what follows I will do this for two simple relativistic field theories, of central importance in particle physics.
+One thing I will not do here, but is done later, is to deal with gauge fields.
+So here we will look first at simple self-interesting scalar fields, by way a gentle introduction, and develop its diagrammatic representation.
+We then do the same for relativistic Dirac fermions.
+We will ignore any order parameter condensation, or any other kind of broken symmetry.